EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Method

 \subsection{ReSimplifyIt Framework}

 \yuji{section 3.1 is much clearer than section 2.
-Could you write section 2.1 in this style?} Drawing inspirations from \textit{dynamic and interactive attention deployment} formulated by \citet{FITNO1, GS2.0NO2} and humans' information screening process by dragging the video's progress bar, we propose our multi-agent ReSimplifyIt framework.
-The ReSimplifyIt framework is composed of three main agentic components: the Launcher, the Validator, and the Viewer, accompanied by two extra helper modules as memory trackers: the Failure History and the Success History.\addressed{\jiateng{Usually the histories are not counted into 'components' ?
-Maybe say there is a history tracker for storing bulabula.} \uky{done.}}\addressed{Considering the strong tool-calling \addressed{\jiateng{tool calling ?} \uky{spelling mistake, corrected}} and reasoning ability of large language models, we leverage GPT-4o as the core of some\jiateng{so which modules are init with GPT-4o ? make it clear} \uky{instructed readers to go to experiments section for implementation details.} of the modules when needed.} For implementation details, please refer to Section \ref{sec:experiments}.
-We denote $\{(v_r, q_r)|1 \leq r \leq R\}$ as the whole TVS process, where $v_r, q_r$ represents the output video clip and question of the $r$th round, respectively, and $R$ sets the maximum number of rounds.
-Refer to Algorithm~\ref{alg_ReSimplify} for a complete overview of our Temporal Visual Screening process performed by our ReSimplifyIt framework, and Figure \ref{fig:workflow_figure} for a snapshot demonstration. \yi{Fig 2 font size in figure can be enlarged i think; guiding principle is atleast footnote size}\uky{agree, under construction now}
+Could you write section 2.1 in this style?} Drawing inspiration from \textit{dynamic and interactive attention deployment} \citep{FITNO1, GS2.0NO2} and humans' information compression process by dragging the video's progress bar, we propose our multi-agent ReSimplifyIt framework.
+The framework is composed of three main agentic components: the Launcher, the Validator, and the Viewer, accompanied by two extra helper modules as memory trackers: the Failure History and the Success History.
+For implementation details, please refer to Section \ref{sec:experiments}.
+We denote $\{(v_r, q_r)|1 \leq r \leq R\}$ as the whole EMC process, where $v_r, q_r$ represent the output video clip and question of the $r$th round, respectively, and $R$ sets the maximum number of rounds.
+Refer to Algorithm \ref{alg_emc} for the complete algorithm of our EMC process performed by our ReSimplifyIt framework, and Figure \ref{fig:workflow_figure} for a snapshot demonstration.

-\paragraph{Initiating a TVS Round: drafting a video trimming instruction}
+\paragraph{Initiating an EMC Round: Launcher drafting a video trimming instruction}

-The TVS process unfolds over iterative rounds for processing.
-In each round~$r$, a \textbf{Launcher} module—inspired by humans' video skimming strategies of dragging the progress bar purely based on their surmise of the video content—generates a trimming instruction~$i_r$ and a revised query~$q_r$, based solely on the previous query~$q_{r-1}$, without accessing the video content.
+The EMC process unfolds over iterative rounds, akin to how humans drag the progress bar multiple times based solely on empirical surmise before actually viewing the video content.
+In each round~$r$, a \textbf{Launcher} module generates a trimming instruction~$i_r$ and a revised query~$q_r$ as a trial, where the trimming instruction may only contain \textit{high-level} semantics yielding a declarative goal (e.g. ``keep the clip after event X'' instead of ``clip([5s,10s])''), based solely on the previous query~$q_{r-1}$, without vision access.
+This trial-based methodology strikes an effective balance between performance and efficiency as the inherent semantic relevance between the query and video input can thereby serve as a prior to enabling plausible instruction generation without video access.